Unmasking the Polygamous Nature of Quantum Nonlocality: Four and more parties and polygamy

 \section{Four and more parties and polygamy}

-To demonstrate the polygamous nature of Bell nonlocality, we generalise the Toner-Verstraete scenario to the case of $N$ observers where each of them can perform measurements of two dichotomic observables $A^{(i)}_1, A^{(i)}_2$ ($i=1, \dots, N$).
-First, we will analyze the simultaneous violation of Bell inequalities between $N-1$ observers in all possible $N$ configurations (see Fig.~\ref{fig:schemes}).
-Later we will provide a monogamy violating inequality where each of the Bell tests includes measurements between the pairs of observers only.
-Following these results, we propose an experimentally friendly inequality for $N=6$ qubits and feasible critical visibility.
+To demonstrate the polygamous nature of Bell nonlocality, we generalise the Toner-Verstraete scenario~\cite{TVmono2006} to the case of $N$ observers where each of them can perform measurements of two dichotomic observables $A^{(i)}_1, A^{(i)}_2$ ($i=1, \dots, N$).
+Then, we analyze the simultaneous violation of Bell inequalities between $N-1$ observers in all possible $N$ configurations (see Fig.~\ref{fig:schemes}).
+Later, we provide an inequality where each of the Bell tests includes measurements between pairs of observers only.
+Following these results, we present an inequality for $N=6$ qubits and demonstrate that using an experimentally observed six-photon Dicke-state one indeed can violate such an inequality for all six five-party subsystems simultaneously.

-One way to find Bell inequalities that do not satisfy the monogamy principle is by considering a situation where we impose a permutation symmetry.
-Let $N$ observers share an $N$-qubit quantum state that is permutationally invariant, and they perform measurements of the same observables on it, i.e. $A^{(i)}_j = A^{(1)}_j (j=1,2; i=2,...,N)$.
-In such a situation, if we find a Bell inequality that is violated by the reduced state, it immediately implies that all inequalities under consideration are violated.
-This does not necessarily exclude correlation trade-offs, but it clearly rules out monogamy.